Miner205/Transports_en_Commun/README.md

 - not urgent : is it possible to do that when tools_menu is open on zoom_button_etc, the zoom_button_etc is inactive ? : to try with collidepoint

 Things Left to Do/Code :
-- a lot of things
+- a lot of things (creation, deletion, modif of lines/stations ; etc)
 - overlays stuff : show or hide each one, official ones, possibility to create personal ones ?

 Functionalities done :
 - SeeLines menu, to choose which lines to display or not
-- Open the tools/creation menu with 'click droit' (in it : toggle ShowStationsNames, ...)
+- Open the Tools/creation menu with 'click droit' ; in it there is :
+  - toggle ShowStationsNames
+  - ...
 - buttons of zoom/dezoom/go_to_center + function of slides with the mouse (glisser rapidement + maintenir 'click gauche'), for the Plan